-SpaceX assessing launch pad damage after explosion at Cape Canaveral
+SpaceX to shift Florida launches to new pad after explosion

+Dogs use same parts of brain to process speech as humans, Hungarian study says

+BUDAPEST "Super, well done," her trainer says, and Maya, a Hungarian golden retriever, happily holds up her left paw, responding to the praise.

 CAPE CANAVERAL, Fla.
-Damage to a launch pad from the explosion of a SpaceX rocket on Thursday may send the private space services company run by billionaire entrepreneur Elon Musk scrambling to finish a second Florida launch site, officials said on Friday.
+SpaceX said on Friday it would shift Florida flights to a nearly completed second site after damage to its launch pad on Thursday from the explosion of a rocket belonging to the space services company run by Elon Musk.

 The Federal Aviation Administration has sent seven people to Florida to supervise investigation of the disaster, said FAA spokesman Hank Price.
 The agency, which oversees U.S. commercial rocket launches, requires that SpaceX’s flights be suspended pending results of the probe.

 Any sign of rocket malfunction could require changes throughout the SpaceX fleet.
-After a SpaceX disaster in June 2015, the program was paused for six months while defective brackets were replaced in Falcon 9 rockets.
+After a SpaceX rocket exploded in June 2015, the program was paused for six months while defective brackets were replaced in Falcon 9 launch vehicles.

-Damages to SpaceX’s Launch Complex 40 at Cape Canaveral Air Force Station are still being assessed, but repairs are likely and may force SpaceX to find another place to blast off.
+Damage to SpaceX’s Launch Complex 40 at Cape Canaveral Air Force Station is still being assessed.

-“There’s going to be so much damage,” said a former NASA official who heard the blast from his home and who asked not to be named.
-“I’m sure they burned up a lot of communications lines, data lines, all the stuff that feeds into the (rocket) hold-down system.”
+"The pad clearly incurred damage, but the scope has yet to be fully determined," SpaceX said in a statement late Friday.

-Pictures of the launch site after the explosion showed structural damage as well.
-The top portion of a launch pad tower, which is used to raise the rocket and support it vertically, had canted over.
+Pictures of the launch site after the explosion showed the top portion of a launch pad tower, which is used to raise the rocket and support it vertically, had canted over.

 The U.S. Air Force said in a statement that damage appeared to be contained within SpaceX's launch complex.